Android SDK setup

 Open your App build.gradle (Module: app) file, add the following to your dependencies section.

-A Gradle build defines the project and its tasks and dependancies.
+A Gradle build defines the project and its tasks and dependencies.
 Here we are declaring the OneSignal SDK as an external dependancy for the project.
 For more details, please view Gradle's documentation on Build Scripts.

 implementation 'com.onesignal:OneSignal:[5.0.0, 5.99.99]'